 A must-visit nightlife spot!

-Boiler is a must-visit of the Athens nightlife according to our Spotter Angeliki.
+Boiler is a must-visit Athens nightlife spot according to our Spotter Angeliki.
 While it looks like a bar it actually functions as a club with no entry fee.
 Whether it is Monday or Saturday, at around 22:00, Boiler opens its doors and each night a special DJ conquers the decks.

 It is the place for dancing, drinking and meeting the party people of Athens, the hip tourists, the queers, the punks, the ravers… everyone with an open heart and mind.
 On the top floor there’s also a gig space with cool events.